GENERAL INFORMATION: 503-823-4000

 E. The purchase of final warrants will be at face value without accrued interest.
 The purchase of progress payment warrants will be at face value discounted by an amount equal to 10 days of interest and without accrued interest.

-(Amended by Ordinance No. 173295, effective April 28, 1999.)
-Notwithstanding contractual provisions for payment of progress payment warrants, final payment warrants or payment of retainage, any person given a right by statute to institute an action on the contractor’s bond may file a claim with the City Auditor for the labor, material, or payment to State funds for which the contractor is liable in connection with the performance of the contract.
+(Amended by Ordinance Nos.
+173295 and 189413, effective March 6, 2019.)
+Notwithstanding contractual provisions for payment of progress payment warrants, final payment warrants or payment of retainage, any person given a right by statute to institute an action on the contractor’s bond may file a claim with the Revenue Division for the labor, material, or payment to State funds for which the contractor is liable in connection with the performance of the contract.
 In the event such claim is filed and the contractor has money due and owing from the City, the money due and owing shall not be paid to the contractor until 20 days after the filing of the claim.
-If, prior to the expiration of such 20-day period, the money due and owing to the contractor has been ordered withheld or paid into court by a court of competent jurisdiction, if the claimant withdraws his or her claim, or if the contractor orders all or a portion of the amount due and owing to be paid to the claimant, then the Auditor shall divide the payment or treat the same as required by such order or withdrawal.
+If, prior to the expiration of such 20 day period, the money due and owing to the contractor has been ordered withheld or paid into court by a court of competent jurisdiction, if the claimant withdraws the claim, or if the contractor orders all or a portion of the amount due and owing to be paid to the claimant, then the Revenue Division shall divide the payment or treat the same as required by such order or withdrawal.
 However, if the only money due and owing to the contractor is the final retainage, then the City shall have first call upon the retained amount for correction of defects in the contract.

 All contractors employed by the City shall comply with all statutory requirements concerning hours of labor and prevailing wage rates.
 All certifications required by statute to be filed with the City shall be so filed.